tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt;">
-  <span style="font-family: &amp;amp; font-size: 8pt;">Conclusion:<span style="mso-spacerun: yes;">  </span>The total number of Adhoc plans in cache were higher than the original baseline, however, the space being used for Adhoc plans was significantly less with the “Optimize For Ad Hoc Workloads” configuration option set on.<span style="mso-spacerun: yes;">  </span>Because this server houses databases that are accessed with an unusual amount of Adhoc queries I will leave this option on.</span>
+  <span style="font-family: &amp;amp; font-size: 8pt;">Conclusion:<span style="mso-spacerun: yes;">  </span>The total number of Adhoc plans in cache were higher than the original baseline, however, the space being used for Adhoc plans was significantly less with the "Optimize For Ad Hoc Workloads" configuration option set on.<span style="mso-spacerun: yes;">  </span>Because this server houses databases that are accessed with an unusual amount of Adhoc queries I will leave this option on.</span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt;">